Loading...

 hostname

-This confirms which system you are actually on, which matters when you have multiple terminals, bastions, or similarly named servers.
+This confirms which system you are actually on.
+In real environments, it is common to have multiple terminals, jump hosts, and similarly named servers.

 lab-server

-Step 4 : Display the system’s kernel and architecture info.
+Step 4 : Display kernel and architecture evidence.

 Command